TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 - :php:`getOptions()`

 The main method is :php:`validate()`, which is called by the framework.
-The value which is to be validated is passed along to the said method, and it is the validator's job to check if that value is valid.
+The value to be validated is passed to the :php:validate() method where it's validity is checked.

 .. note::

+    The example below never returns anything but is using $this->addError() instead.
+    No return-values are given for validate()
-    Although the interface states, that the method `validate` should return a :php:`\TYPO3\CMS\Extbase\Error\Result` object, it is not a common practice to do so, because most people who create custom validators extend the class :php:`\TYPO3\CMS\Extbase\Validation\Validator\AbstractValidator`.
+    although the interface states, that the method `validate` should return a :php:`\TYPO3\CMS\Extbase\Error\Result` object.
+    Most people who create custom validators extend the class :php:`\TYPO3\CMS\Extbase\Validation\Validator\AbstractValidator`.
+    Instead the bool method isValid is called.

-    This enables you to call the addError()` method and let the abstract validator take care of returning a proper result object to the validation framework.
+    This enables you to call the addError()` or `$this->addError($error, 1624260704)` method and let the abstract
+    validator method `validate` take care of returning a proper result object of type `\TYPO3\CMS\Extbase\Error\Result` to the validation
+    framework.

+There are 2 types of validation checks:
+#.
+A loose check is making only a relaxed check over a very large range of possible values.
+#.
+A tight check requires the exact fitting of the value.

-If the logic of your validator allows for loose/variable validation checks, validator options might come in handy.
-Extbase ships with a :php:`StringLength` validator which offers the options `minimum` and `maximum` that let you define the string length the validator should use to check the incoming value against.
+If you want to implement a loose form value validation, then validator options might come in handy.
+Extbase ships with a :php:`StringLength` validator, which offers the options `minimum` and `maximum`, that let you define the string length the validator should use to check against the incoming value.

-For example, a validator that checks whether the passed string is a valid email address looks like this:
+For example, a validator that checks whether the passed string is a valid email address, looks like this:

 ::